Cafcass’ role in care proceedings

 The court will then usually request for Cafcass to become involved in the case.
 Cafcass’ job is to review the local authority’s plan and ensure that decisions are made in the child’s best interest.

-When working on care cases the Cafcass worker is known as a children’s guardian (‘guardian’).
+When working with children in respect of public law (care) proceedings, the Cafcass worker is known as a children’s guardian.

-The guardian’s most important role is to make sure children are safe and to help make sure that the decisions made about them are in their best interests.
+The guardian’s most important role is to make sure that local authority arrangements and decisions for and about children protect them, promote their welfare and are in their best interests.

-In care proceedings, their job is to check the local authority’s care plan and make sure that it is the best possible for the child.
+In care proceedings, their job is to make independent enquiries and check the local authority’s care plan to ensure that it protects children, promotes their welfare and is in their best interests.
+This will include making sure that children are able to live with other family members or people connected to them or to be reunited with their parents if this can be made safe enough and is in their long-term best interest.
 It is also to let the court know what they think should happen.

 What will the guardian do?